DaveEveritt/bill-everitt-memoirs/04-1938/WAE-21.md

 ---

+progress Spain
-progress Spain I Austria and Germany school allowed science paper covering English other the level e twentieth century when the events of the first world war were the main memories of my parents' generation, the Boer war was still remembered by an older generation still.
+Austria and Germany
+school allowed science paper covering English other the level twentieth century when the events of the first world war were the main memories of my parents' generation, the Boer war was still remembered by an older generation still.

 ---